Jordan-Finlay/Pong/README.md

 I have plenty of ideas I would love to add to this project such as;

+- An AI/bot function for a single player game.
 - A difficulty selector (easy, medium, hard).
 - A background selector.
 So the user can swap background or paddle colors to whatever they'd like.
 - Add the ability for the user to change paddle sizes or ball sizes (for general fun).
 - Add a pause to the reset button before the ball starts again.
-- An AI/bot function for a single player game
 - Lastly, I'd like to add a "challenge game" which introduces a "life" system.
 Where you have 3 lives and the ai/bot is set to extremely easy with 3 lives himself.
 When you score 3 times and beat the computer the background changes, the ball speed ever so slightly increases and the ai/bot gets smarter and predicts the ball better.
 There would be maybe 5 stages of ai opponents to beat to complete the challenge with the last stage being incredibly hard to score.
 You'd have three lives and if the computer takes them all the game stops and the user loses.

 # Testing